naveengad/Value-Transfer-Blockchain/README.md

 # Value-Transfer-Blockchain
 Value transfer app on blockchain using Hyperledger Fabric and Fabric-SDK-Go frameworks

+.
 Requirements: docker and Go

+.
 Run 'make' to execute the testcases

+.
 Network has one channel, 2 organizations, and 1 orderer.

-APIs available:
+.
+APIs available

    addAccount: To add account